v2dev/objective-c-style-guide/README.md

 UIButton *setBut;
 ```

-A three letter prefix should always be used for class names and constants, however may be omitted for Core Data entity names.
-For any official raywenderlich.com books, starter kits, or tutorials, the prefix 'RWT' should be used.
+A four letter prefix should always be used for class names and constants, however may be omitted for Core Data entity names.
+The 2 letter customer code and 2 letter project code should be used as in LTMCLoginViewController.
+For V2-specific lbraries, the V2 should be considered the customer.

-Constants should be camel-case with all words capitalized and prefixed by the related class name for clarity.
+Constants should be CamelCase with all words capitalized and prefixed by the related class name for clarity.

 **Preferred:**